Andrew Channing Cabot Memorial Scholarship

 For Advanced Training- Established in 2019 and is donated by John Garabedian, ACONE Director.

 Joseph Passafiume Memorial Scholarship

-For Instrument Training- Established in 2019 and is funded by the Aero Club of New England.
+For Instrument Training- Established in 2019 and is funded by Margaret Passafiume in memory of Joseph.

 Liberty Bell Scholarship

 For Primary Training - Established in 2017 and donated by an Anonymous donor, this award is given for either primary training or advanced pilot training.

 For Advanced Training- Established in 1987 and funded by the Dean S. Edmonds Foundation.

 In 1987 the Lockhart Smith, Jr. Scholarship was established and has been funded by the Dean S. Edmonds Foundation.
 Lockhart Smith served in the Naval Air Service during WWII.
 After the war he attended East Coast Aero Tech and worked at Revere Airport.
 From 1956 to 1968, Lockhart taught at Wentworth Institute of Technology.
 Lockhart was awarded the Brewer Trophy Award, by NAA for service to aviation education.